Tacoma is the 3rd largest city in Washington State and has a number of distinctive residential neighborhoods.

 This video is a great overview of Tacoma and its Neighborhoods

-Living in Tacoma is all about real estate in Tacoma and the small neighborhood districts that it encompasses, including the Proctor District, the Stadium District, North Slope Historic District, Old Town, Prospect Hill and 6th Avenue.
+Living in Tacoma is all about real estate in Tacoma and the small neighborhood districts that it encompasses, including the Proctor District, the Stadium District, North Slope Historic District, Old Town, Sixth Avenue, West End, Downtown Tacoma and Central Tacoma

 The North End of Tacoma is where all of Tacoma first began.
 After the Transcontinental Railroad established its “end of the line” here, Job Carr came West and settled in Tacoma, building the first house in 1864, in what is now the Old Town neighborhood.
 He later moved up the hill and bought a huge parcel of land that is now part of the North Slope Historical District!